ldhulipala/ldhulipala.github.io/index.md

 #### About me
-I am currently a postdoc at MIT where I work with [Julian Shun][julian] on parallel, dynamic, and streaming graph algorithms.
+I am currently a postdoc at MIT where I work with [Julian Shun][julian] on parallel, dynamic, and streaming graph processing.
 I recently received a Ph.D. from the Computer Science Department at Carnegie Mellon University under [Guy Blelloch][guy].

 #### Publications